Purina Pro Plan Large Breed Adult Food (34 lb)

 Medium breeds do well on standard adult formulas.
 Focus on balanced nutrition with quality protein sources and moderate fat content around 12-16%.

-The Poodle at 40-70 lbs sits in the versatile medium range, which gives you the widest selection of dog foods to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Poodle has different needs than a leaner one, even at the same weight.
+The Poodle at 40-70 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Poodle has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Foods to Your Poodle's High-Energy Lifestyle